 E-journals and databases are made available by the University Library, and are accessible University-wide [in the biosciences, exceptions to this are rare].
-The UL listing of e-journals gives details, and will provide the solution to most access problems.
+The E-resources LibGuide [right-hand box] gives details, and will provide the solution to most access problems.

 The Q&As below represent the most common questions I get asked :

 Q : What passwords do I need?

-A : The only password you need is your Raven password, which is issued by the Computing Service.
+A : The only password you need to access e-resources is your Raven password, which is issued by the Computing Service.
 See http://www.cam.ac.uk/cs/docs/faq/n5.html if you don't have one, or have forgotten yours.
-We no longer use Athens passwords.
 The Departmental password issued by the Computer Officer is completely separate, and not related to accessing e-resources.

 Q : Why can't I access the paper I want?
 I'm working in the Department and I keep getting asked for a password!

-A : If you are in the cam-domain, you should not be asked for a password if we have access.
+A : If your computer is recognised as being in the cam-domain, you should not be asked for a password if we have access.
 There's only one exception to this rule for biosciences users - Web of Science.
 For other sources, a password interface probably means that the University does not provide electronic access to that title; or that we don't have access to that particular year; or that access to the year you need is not provided through the aggregator you have hit on.

-The best solution is to go to the UL list of e-journals and check access.
+The best solution is to go to the on the E-resources LibGuide [centre box] and check access.
 Sometimes access to different years is available on different databases, or we don't have access to the most recent issues.
 All will be explained if you check the UL list!